Hox gene: History

 The Hox genes are so named because mutations in them cause homeotic transformations.
 Homeotic transformations were first identified and studied by William Bateson in 1894, who coined the term "homeosis".
 After the rediscovery of Mendel's genetic principles, Bateson and others realized that some examples of homeosis in floral organs and animal skeletons could be attributed to variation in genes.

 Definitive evidence for a genetic basis of some homeotic transformations was obtained by isolating homeotic mutants.
 The first homeotic mutant was found by Calvin Bridges in Thomas Hunt Morgan's laboratory in 1915.
 This mutant shows a partial duplication of the thorax and was therefore named Bithorax (bx).
 It transforms the third thoracic segment (T3) toward the second (T2).
 Bithorax arose spontaneously in the laboratory and has been maintained continuously as a laboratory stock ever since.

 The genetic studies by Morgan and others provided the foundation for the systematic analyses of Edward B. Lewis and Thomas Kaufman, which provided preliminary definitions of the many homeotic genes of the Bithorax and Antennapedia complexes, and also showed that the mutant phenotypes for most of these genes could be traced back to patterning defects in the embryonic body plan.

 Ed Lewis, Christiane Nüsslein-Volhard and Eric F. Wieschaus identified and classified 15 genes of key importance in determining the body plan and the formation of body segments of the fruit fly D. melanogaster in 1980.
 For their work, Lewis, Nüsslein-Volhard, and Wieschaus were awarded the Nobel Prize in Physiology or Medicine in 1995.

 In 1983, the homeobox was discovered independently by researchers in two labs: Ernst Hafen, Michael Levine, and William McGinnis (in Walter Gehring's lab at the University of Basel, Switzerland) and Matthew P. Scott and Amy Weiner (in Thomas Kaufman's lab at Indiana University in Bloomington).

-Future
+Research

 Hox genes play critical roles in the development of structures such as limbs, lungs, the nervous system, and eyes.
 As T. R. Lappin and colleagues observed in 2006, "Evolutionary conservation provides unlimited scope for experimental investigation of the functional control of the Hox gene network which is providing important insights into human disease."
 In the future, more research can be done in investigating the roles of Hox genes in leukaemia and cancer (such as EOC).